Arimorris/pitcher_injuries/README.md

 ## MODEL PREPARATION
-Heatmaps were used to identify which features are highly correlated, and thus redundant and able to be removed.
+Heatmaps were used to identify which features are highly correlated, and thus redundant and removable.
 Decision Trees were then utilized to further find feature importance - narrowing the pool down to fifteen features (and dropping the 'previous injuries' feature since its elevated count skewed the data).

 ![header](final_project_files/img4.png)